Learning to talk about the weather

 Gale of wind

-The wind, also part of the party, will have fun driving you crazy by whirling around the island.
-Be a good sport and wear hooded windbreakers instead.
-Caps fly off, umbrellas turn over.
+The wind, which is also part of the party, has fun driving you crazy as it whirls around the island.
+Be a good sport and opt for hooded windbreakers.
+Caps fly off, umbrellas turn upside down.

-Worried about this weather?
-Don't worry, you're on an island and there is enough blue in the sky to patch a sailor's trousers.
-Yes, be sure, there will always be "enough blue in the sky to patch a sailor's pants".
+Worried about the weather?
+Don't worry, you're on an island, and there's enough blue in the sky to patch a sailor's pants.

-Let yourself be enchanted, under such skies, you will see the landscapes ignite, the streets waltz with shadows.
-The splendid gardens cultivated in the Irish style, that is to say in freedom, are real lush oases.
+Let yourself be enchanted: under such skies, you'll see landscapes ablaze, streets waltzing in shadows.
+The splendid gardens, cultivated in the Irish free-range style, are truly lush oases.

-You don't have to be a keen photographer to want to capture all the color and light you receive.
+You don't have to be an avid photographer to want to capture all the color and light you receive.

 Why is Ireland so much warmer?